 Recognising this, at least 10,000 of the imaged participants will be re-invited to undergo a complete repeat of the imaging enhancement.
 Invitations to participants who had attended the first imaging assessment at least 2 years previously were initiated in May 2019 for the Central region and July 2019 for the Northern region.
-Although still in the early stages, the response rate has been high (more than 60%), with ~1,700 participants having booked appointments to attend repeat imaging within the first four months.
+Although still in the early stages, the response rate has been high (more than 65%), with ~3,200 participants having booked appointments to attend repeat imaging within the first seven months.

-Discussion and future directions (First level heading)
+Discussion and future directions

-By the end of 2019, over 45,000 participants had undertaken the imaging assessment, with 100,000 participants expected to have completed the protocol by the end of 2023.
+By the early 2020, almost 50,000 participants had undertaken the imaging assessment, with 100,000 participants expected to have completed the protocol by the end of 2023.
 Of these, 10,000 participants are expected to have undergone a repeat of the imaging assessment by 2023.
 Imaging at such a large scale is unprecedented1,2.
 However, as only a small proportion of individuals will go on to develop certain diseases and the influences of risk factors may be small, a large sample size (i.e. in the order of 100,000) is necessary to adequately detect reliable associations with all but the most common conditions and strongest risk factors.
 The wealth of phenotypic and genetic data available on the UKB cohort will enable researchers to study how imaging phenotypes are related to a wide range of lifestyle, environmental and genetic factors, and to study how these antecedent factors influence disease risk through changes in tissue structure and/or function.

 An advantage of the imaging enhancement is that it is embedded in an existing cohort study that has thousands of researchers worldwide actively working with the data.
-As of late 2019, over 1,500 UKB projects were underway, two-thirds of which had received IDPs, whilst a quarter had received the scans.
+As of early 2020, over 1,750 UKB projects were underway, two-thirds of which had received IDPs, whilst a quarter had received the scans.
 Hence, whilst still in the early stages of data acquisition, the imaging data that has been collected (and which is being made available to researchers in regular tranches) has received widespread interest worldwide and is already being used to address a range of novel research questions.

 Published output to date has primarily focused on exploring cross-sectional associations between lifestyle factors with IDPs.
 For example, higher BMI and waist-to-hip ratio have both been associated with smaller volumes in different regions of the brain62,63, whilst hypertension and other vascular risk factors have been linked with abnormal white matter microstructure and other adverse brain measures64,65.
 These early findings are particularly interesting as they could help us understand the mechanism through which vascular risk factors are related to neurodegenerative diseases, such as Alzheimer’s disease9.
 A range of cardiovascular risk factors have also been associated with cardiac structure and function66–68, although other, less obvious associations have also been identified, such as with air pollution69, menopausal hormonal therapy70 and lung function71.
 Novel findings are already emerging, for example diabetes has been shown to be associated with abnormal morphologies and function in all four heart chambers, whereas previously only the left ventricle was typically thought to be affected by diabetes72.